Skip to content

 Parametric Window Length 4 to 4096 Length of the selected window in samples for parametric readout pulse and integration weight generation.

-Parametric Set To Device Yes or No Set parametrically generated readout pulse and integration weight to waveform memory slot and integration memory slot, respectively.
+Waveform/Weight Set To Device Yes or No Set parametrically generated readout pulse and integration weight to waveform memory slot and integration memory slot, respectively.

 Thresholding -14.51 kV to 14.51 kV Set threshold for quantum state discrimination.
 Note that the data before thresholding is not normalized by the integration length.